V-aishnavi/Covid-Clinical-Trials-Analysis/README.md

 This project analyzes global COVID-19 clinical trials data to uncover research trends, study patterns, and key insights.
 It also applies machine learning models to predict enrollment and study success.

 ---

+## Business Problem:
+How can we analyze global clinical trials to understand research trends and predict study outcomes?

+---

 ## 🎯 Objectives